marcusoftnet/marcusoftnet.github.io/_posts/2007-06-12-paris-in-pictures.md

 <div>

-Here are some pictures from Paris, where <span>="blsp-spelling-error">Elin</span> and I went this weekend.
+Here are some pictures from Paris, where Elin and I went this weekend.
 Not as warm as in Sweden but perfect sightseeing-weather.
 We must have walked 2 miles (Swedish that is) each day...